Harpalus/coppersmina/readme.md

 # Coppersmina

-Enhances Coppermine galleries with direct links, color coded border and other tiny features.
+User script that enhances Coppermine galleries with direct links, color coded border and other tiny features.

 Allows the use of mass downloaders like DownThemAll! and FlashGot.